Complexity of $C_k$-coloring in hereditary classes of graphs

-For an edge $vw\in E(G)$, we {\em update} $v$ {\em from} $w$ if one of the following is performed. \begin{itemize} \item If $L(w)=\{i\}$ for some $i\in[k]$, then replace the list of $v$ by $\{i-1,i+1\}\cap L(v)$. \item If $L(w)=\{i-1,i+1\}$ for some $i\in[k]$, then replace the list of $v$ by $\{i,i+2,i-2\} \cap L(v)$. \item If $L(w)=\{i,i-2,i+2\}$, $L(v)=\{j,j+2,j-2\}$ for some $i,j\in[k]$, then replace the list of $v$ by $\{i-1,i+1,i-3,i+3\}\cap L(v)$. \end{itemize} Clearly, any update creates an equivalent subinstance of $(G,L)$.
+Clearly, any update creates an equivalent subinstance of $(G,L)$.
 Note that in the graph homomorphism literature this operation is usually referred to as {\em edge (or arc) consistency} and it is performed in the beginning of most algorithms solving variants of \col{H}~\cite{HN04,DBLP:journals/dm/LaroseL13}.
 However, we keep the name ``update'' to emphasize that we will only perform it at certain points in our algorithm.
 We say that an update of $v$ from $w$ is {\em effective} if the size of the list of $v$ decreases by at least 1, and {\em ineffective} otherwise.
 Note that an update is effective if and only if there exists an element $c\in L(v)$ which is not an element of $\{i-1,i+1\}$, $\{i,i+2,i-2\}$ or $\{i-1,i+1,i-3,i+3\}$ depending on the case in the definition of an update.
-We observe that the update does not change the goodness of the list.

-\begin{lemma} If the lists of $v$ and $w$ are good before updating $v$ from $w$, then the list of $v$ is good or empty after the update. \end{lemma}

-\begin{proof} Let $L(w)$ and $L(v)$ be the list of $w$ and $v$ before the update, and $L'(v)$ be the list of $v$ after the update.
-We may assume that $L'(v)\neq \emptyset$ for otherwise we are done.
-Similarly, we may assume that the update is effective, for otherwise $L'(v)=L(v)$ is good.